24 Isolation Books and Thrillers to Binge-Read Now

 When a boat sinks in the Pacific, the only survivors are a 16-year-old boy named Pi, an orangutan, a hyena, a Bengal tiger, and a zebra.
 And while this book was written less than 20 years ago, it is already a modern classic.

-This is not a book that once read can be forgotten.
+This is not a sailing novel that once read can be forgotten.
 I know that some people look at the story as an extended metaphor in which each animal represents a person but personally, I like the book exactly the way it was written.
 There is magic in the pages of this book in all meanings of the word.
+First, read this book, then, rethink everything.

 Shortly after being burglarized, a travel journalist boards a small luxury cruise liner to cover its inaugural voyage.
 When she thinks she sees a passenger thrown overboard – but everyone is still accounted for – she has to decide if what she saw was real or only in her head.